 What kind of tea is Red Rose Original?

-Is Red Rose tea good for beginners?
+Is Red Rose Original a good everyday black tea?

 As an Amazon Associate we earn from qualifying purchases.